 If an advertisement interests you, just contact the person directly.

 However, people generally want to meet the student who will be living with them and it is strongly recommended that you visit the accommodation concerned before you decided to rent it.
 As far as possible, it is advisable to allow a few days in the city to carry out your research and visit potential accommodation.

 Please note that the accommodation listed on our platform has not been inspected by the accommodation services at either UNIL or EPFL.
 They have, however, checked the advertisements, particularly with regard to price.
 We also try to identify any fake advertisements, which are designed to get you to hand over money for accommodation that does not actually exist.
 Despite our best efforts we cannot, unfortunately, ignore the possibility that a fake advertisement may slip through, given how cleverly they are written.
 Here are some tips to help you avoid any problems:

-Finally, there are other furnished accommodation options aimed at students and run by private companies or associations.
-For more information, see the menu opposite.
+Finally, you can find on this page other furnished accommodation options aimed at students and run by private companies or associations.

 A rent guarantee is a sum of money, generally equivalent to three times your monthly rent, which must be deposited and blocked in a bank account at the request of a landlord (property company).
 The money can only be released and returned when you leave your accommodation, after the final inventory and statement of state of repair (agreed by the tenant and landlord at the end of the tenancy) has been signed, provided that you have not caused any damage to the accommodation and are not in arrears with your rent.
 Otherwise, the landlord can deduct the relevant amount from the sum deposited in the bank account, to pay for the repairs or cover unpaid rent.
 Please note that a rent guarantee can represent a significant amount of money (for FMEL, allow between CHF 1,200 and CHF 1,600, depending on the type of accommodation).